ademcertell/website/README.md

 ---

-## 📖 Pages
+## 📖 Structure

 ### 🏠 Home
-- Short introduction
-- "Reading” (Goodreads integration)
-- Highlighted blog post & featured project
+A simple landing page that introduces who I am and what I care about.
+Features: a reading widget, a highlighted blog post, and a featured project.

 ### 👤 About
-- Personal story & design philosophy
-- My focus on clarity, usability, and problem-solving
+My personal story and design philosophy — focused on clarity, usability,
+and building meaningful digital experiences.

 ### 📝 Blog
-- Notes and reflections
-- Thoughts on design and everyday ideas
+A collection of thoughts, ideas, and reflections.
+Short-form notes, longer essays, and personal observations.

+### 📂 Projects
+A curated list of my design and development work.
+Interactive case studies showing process, tools, and outcomes.

 ### 🎮 Playlog
-- Game diary (powered by Backloggd API)
+A personal game diary powered by Backloggd.
-- Completed games with covers, dates, and short reviews
+Tracks completed games with dates and short reflections.

+### 📚 Reviews
+Structured, in-depth write-ups on games (and sometimes films/books).
+More analytical than Playlog — part review, part reflection.

 ### 🖼️ Photos
-- A personal collection of photography and visual snippets
+A hand-picked selection of photography and visual snippets
-- Both real-life and in-game captures

-### 📚 Reviews
-- Extended write-ups on games, sometimes films/books
-- More structured than playlog entries
+that capture my mood and aesthetic.

 ---

 ## ⚙️ Tech Stack

 - **Framework:** Next.js + TypeScript
 - **Styling:** TailwindCSS
 - **Animations:** Framer Motion
-- **Data & APIs:** Backloggd, Steam, Unsplash, Goodreads
+- **Data & APIs:** Backloggd, Steam, Goodreads, Unsplash

 ---

-## ✨ Philosophy
+## ✨ Purpose

-A clean, narrative-driven website that works like a diary.
-Focused on **simplicity, typography, and atmosphere**—keeping content at the center.
+This site is my **digital playground** — part journal, part portfolio.
+It exists to **document my growth**, share what I learn, and create a space
+that feels calm, timeless, and uniquely mine.

+Minimal design, generous whitespace, and a typography-first approach
+keep the focus on **content, storytelling, and atmosphere**.

 ---